-Unlike some cities, Plainview isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Plainview are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plainview is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Plainview is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Plainview who work in office and administrative support (14.95%), teaching (8.30%), and sales jobs (7.42%).

 One of the benefits of Plainview is that there is very little traffic.
 The average commute to work is 14.17 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Plainview are slightly less educated than the national average of 21.84% for the average city or town: 16.80% of adults in Plainview have a bachelor's degree or advanced degree
+The percentage of adults in Plainview with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.80% of adults in Plainview have a bachelor's degree or advanced degree.

 The per capita income in Plainview in 2010 was $17,799, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $71,196 for a family of four.
 However, Plainview contains both very wealthy and poor people as well.